kpn/mq-hammer/README.md

 ### Verifying retained message with a reference set

-First, publish the expected retained messages exist on the broker:
+First, publish the expected retained messages on the broker:

     ./example/retained/publish-reference-set.sh iot.eclipse.org